Frequently Asked Questions

 We ask for a 50% non-refundable retainer.
 This is due upon booking with a signed contract.

 Is there a travel cost?

-If your wedding is in 2019 we charge a small travel fee for California Weddings and Arizona.
+2019 Weddings: We charge a small travel fee for California Weddings and outside of Phoenix Arizona area.
 You would be expected to cover our travel expenses for 2 people and our gear.
+Gas, and potentially lodging.
 For this option we recommend booking as far in advance as possible to keep costs down.
 We evaluate each situation on a case by case basis, so please reach out for info on this as it pertains to your event.